2026 | Update on Provincial Attestation Letters

 There are two types of compliance reporting requests according to IRCC:

-- Periodic verification: The report is sent to the IRCC twice a year usually in the fall and in the winter or spring, subject to the IRCC notice.
+• Periodic verification: The report is submitted to the IRCC twice a year usually in the fall and in the winter term, subject to the IRCC notice.

 Staying in Canada permanently